DUP leader wants calls to nominate a First Minister to be parked

 In his letter, Sir Jeffrey asked leaders to “park” the debate about whether a First Minister is needed and to reach an agreement on what the allocation amounts will be.

-Meanwhile, the SDLP is set to try to introduce emergency legislation at Stormont to release the £300m.
+Meanwhile, the SDLP is set to try to introduce emergency legislation at Stormont to release the £300 million.

+On Monday, Ms O’Neill responded to Sir Jeffrey’s latest call, tweeting: “The DUP should put the interests of the people before its own party politics.
+They should renominate to the executive as that is the route to agree 3 year budget and spend the £300m to support families through the cost of living crisis.”

 Register for free to continue reading